theAdamColton/vq-clip/README.md

 # VQ-CLIP

 Finetune a CLIP model with a vector quantization bottleneck layer over the output embeddings.
-The quantization step is only applied to the final normalized CLIP embedding, and can be trained on a dataset of frozed CLIP embeddings.
+The quantization step is only applied to the final normalized CLIP embedding, and can be trained on a dataset of frozen CLIP embeddings.

 # Pretrained VQ-CLIP models